Advanced usage#

 Example 1: a Matplotlib-style scraper#

 For example, we will show sample code for a scraper for a hypothetical package.
 It uses an approach similar to what sphinx_gallery.scrapers.matplotlib_scraper() does under the hood, which use the helper function sphinx_gallery.scrapers.figure_rst() to create the standardized reST.
-If your package will be used to write an image file to disk (e.g., PNG or JPEG), we recommend you use a similar approach, but via a class so that the __repr__ can remain stable across Sphinx runs:
+If your package will be used to write an image file to disk (e.g., PNG or JPEG), we recommend you use a similar approach:

 import mymodule